 Brake discs

 When you are out on a test drive, make sure you check the stopping distances of your potential purchase.
 If there are any discrepancies or strange feelings coming from the brakes, take a look at each of the wheels.
-The discs are known to warp and replacing this part may make the economics of your transaction at little less attractive.
+The discs are known to warp and replacing this part may make the economics of your transaction a little less attractive.

 ABS warning light